jg-digital-media/jgdm-100DaysOfCode/work/log/round-6.md

 # 100 Days of Code - Round 4

-## **Status:** Day 73 of 100. **Last Update:** 1 March 2021
+## **Status:** Day 76 of 100. **Last Update:** 4 March 2021
 ___
 **Directories:** api | css | java | javascript | nodeJS | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

-### R7D74: Wednesday 3 March 2021
+### R7D76: Thursday 4 March 2021

 + **Notes**
+  +  Frustrating.
+I'm having issues following along and building on what I did yesterday.
+It seems to be a problem with events.
+Was the use of event here recently deprecated?
+I'm looking for answers.

+  + **Technologies used** - HTML5, SASS, WordPress, PHP

+### R7D75: Wednesday 3 March 2021

-  +
++ **Notes**
-Well, I'm writing this latest blog satisfied with what I have managed to get done so far in terms of my photo viewer app.
+  +  Well, I'm writing this latest blog satisfied with what I have managed to get done so far in terms of my photo viewer app.
 And I discuss plans I've made for my work over at projects.jonniegrieve.co.uk

   + **Technologies used** - HTML5, SASS, WordPress, PHP